Charles Skepper: Pre-war life

 Skepper was born in Richmond, London, the son of Henry and Mary Skepper.
-He and his younger sister (Mabel Mary known as Mary) spent much of their early lives in France particularly in Paris, although Skepper studied at Queen Elizabeth's School in Cranbrook from September 1914 to July 1920.
+He, his older brother (Edmund Drane Skepper), and his younger sister (Mabel Mary known as Mary) spent much of their early lives in France particularly in Paris, although Skepper studied at Queen Elizabeth's School in Cranbrook from September 1914 to July 1920.
 He was a highly intelligent student with a deep interest in social justice and a gifted linguist from an early age, he learned to speak perfect French and then German and Spanish.
 In later life he learned some Russian and good Chinese.
 Skepper had deeply held political views from a relatively early age being a serious socialist and after deep consideration over a long period he decided that he was an atheist.
 He was attracted to theoretical communism and became a member of the "Friends of the Soviet Union" a factor recorded by MI5 in London and in the late 1920s travelling by train he made two visits to the Soviet Union.
 These visits changed his earlier positive views of Soviet Communism and turned him away from that path.
 His father later stated that after his visits he came to regard communism as fascism under a different guise.

 Skepper was a student at the London School of Economics (LSE) from 1926 to 1929, earning a Bachelor of Science degree First in Economics his specialist subject was Sociology.
 Some older sources state that he gained a BA, however they were apparently based on one single source which has since been digitised and corrected. before a brief period as a graduate student during which time he lived in an apartment on Great Ormond Street, in central London. with his sister Mabel Mary Skepper who was also a student at the LSE.
 He did not complete his doctorate but worked as an assistant teacher of Sociology from 1930 to 1932 when he moved home to 27 Gordon Square also in central London.
 In 1931 Skepper was awarded a Rockefeller Fellowship.